jon-harper/OmniBox/docs/assembly_v2/index.md

 Assembly starts in earnest by building the Base around the PSU and wiring it up.
 This acts as a first layer of the case that we will build upwards from.

-The section finishes by installing the front and rear main body.
+The section finishes by installing the Main Body.

 #### 3. :material-alpha-t-box: :material-alpha-c-box-outline: CPU & :material-alpha-t-box: :material-alpha-l-box-outline: Lower Bay Trays

-The second layer of the case adds the SoC CPU and lower bay components (e.g., buck converters).
+The second layer of the case adds the SoC CPU and lower bay components.
 By the end of this section, all electronics not mounted on a panel will be installed and wired.

 #### 4. :material-alpha-t-box: :material-alpha-m-box-outline: MCU & :material-alpha-p-box: Panels